Waltham Holy Cross Urban District: History

+The council built itself Waltham Abbey Town Hall on Highbridge Street in 1904 to serve as its headquarters.

 Following the Local Government Act 1929, in 1932 it was proposed that Waltham Holy Cross and Chingford should be merged to form a new urban district of Chingford and Waltham Abbey.
 The amalgamation was supported by Chingford Urban District Council but was not supported by the Waltham Holy Cross Urban District Council, who feared increased rates and the potential loss of the annual fair and market.
 The lack of a direct rail connection between the districts was also highlighted.
 The review resulted in no amalgamation and only a small transfer of territory from Waltham Holy Cross to Chingford.

-The district was within the Metropolitan Police District and part of the review area of the Royal Commission on Local Government in Greater London, however it did not form part of the proposed Greater London area, because it was entirely within the Metropolitan Green Belt and had limited connection to the London built-up area.
+The district was within the Metropolitan Police District and part of the review area of the Royal Commission on Local Government in Greater London set up in 1957.
+The commission decided not to include the district in the proposed Greater London area, because it was entirely within the Metropolitan Green Belt and had limited connection to the London built-up area.

-The urban district was abolished by the Local Government Act 1972 on 1 April 1974, becoming part of the non-metropolitan district of Epping Forest.
+The urban district was abolished in 1974 under the Local Government Act 1972, becoming part of the non-metropolitan district of Epping Forest.

-To permit some continued local governance, a successor parish was formed for the area of the Waltham Holy Cross Urban District.
+A successor parish was formed for the area of the Waltham Holy Cross Urban District.
 It was renamed Waltham Abbey upon creation in 1974.
 By resolution of the new parish council, the civil parish adopted the status of a town, allowing the parish council to take the title Waltham Abbey Town Council, with its headquarters at Waltham Abbey Town Hall.